I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaudbgerrorhr.md

 ## -remarks
 <p>The <b>wiauDbgErrorHr</b> function typically logs two lines to the log file, or debugger, or both.
 The first line contains the text of the <i>fmt</i> parameter, including data, if provided.
 The second line contains the HRESULT and the message string associated with that HRESULT.
 The following example shows how this function might be called:</p>

-<p>The <b>wiauDbgErrorHr</b> function typically logs two lines to the log file, or debugger, or both.
-The first line contains the text of the <i>fmt</i> parameter, including data, if provided.
-The second line contains the HRESULT and the message string associated with that HRESULT.
-The following example shows how this function might be called:</p>

 ## -requirements
 <table>
 <tr>